samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 #### **Authenticating Users on the Android Application Project**

-Inside the `Services` folder, create a new class called `AuthenticationService`.
+In the `Services` folder, create a new class called `AuthenticationService`.
 This class will be responsible for handling the authentication process on Android.
-Please note that you will using dependency injection to register the `IAuthenticationService` implementation.
+Please note that you will be using dependency injection to register the `IAuthenticationService` implementation.

 Also, notice that a dedicated class provided by Auth0 (which is called `Auth0Client`) will handle the authentication.
 As such, you are using its instance in the `Authenticate` method below.
 If the authentication result is successful, you will have an `IdToken`, an `AccessToken` and a `UserClaims`: